Rippling Ground

 Chapter 1

 Aunt Ruth let my older brother Aaron and me use her water hoses behind her house because it was always hot under the Arizona summer sun among the prickly pear, cholla, and saguaro cacti.
 We made rivulets between sophisticated earthen dams of our design.
 Enough mud made up for whatever the sun bore down upon us.
+We played until we were so dirty that we could taste grit and feel dirt with our tongue along the front of our teeth.

 She rubbed her chin, saying, “I don’t know of any springs around here.”

-By the following year, the spring had dried up.
+The following year, the spring had dried up.

 On one of our visits, just before sunset, I saw two bats flying out from between two closely placed boulders up the mountainside from my mysterious spring.
 I had never known where the bats around Aunt Ruth’s house came from, so I made my way up the hillside.
 Between the large rocks was an opening no bigger than my palm.